 Dr. Justin Porter

 Dr. Justin Porter holds a Doctor of Education degree from Lamar University in Beaumont, Texas and has had a lengthy career working with at-risk populations, including students with disabilities, in a variety of school districts across the state of Texas.
 His leadership experience began at the campus level and then moved into supervisory roles in varied central administration positions where he worked extensively with programs to serve students in special populations, as well as general curriculum and instructional programs.
-Currently, Dr. Porter serves as the Texas State Director for Special Education at the Texas Education Agency.
+Currently, Dr. Porter serves as the Associate Commissioner, Special Populations Programs and Policy at the Texas Education Agency.

 Brit Miles is a training associate at The Institute for Community Inclusion at UMass Boston, supporting the rights of children and adults with disabilities to participate in all aspects of society.
 Brit has 13+ years of experience in the field of employment supports for people with disabilities as a Program Architect, Contracted Corporate Consultant, Program Manager, and as a Direct Support Professional placing and coaching individuals in community jobs out of facility based environments.
 Brit facilitates training in best practices of Competitive, Integrated, Employment for Community Rehabilitation Providers, state agencies, and other stakeholders.
 Brit is a Certified Employment Support Professional (CESP) and Texas APSE’s Chapter Founding President.